This is Part I of a two-part series of posts on the presidential candidates' fiscal policies. Part II examines President Obama's plans.

 In many respects, the crucial differences between the two candidates are defined by their fiscal policies, and it is almost certain that the winning candidate’s fiscal policy choices will be as immediately consequential as any president’s in history.

+In this blog post, I will review Governor Romney’s proposals and in Part II, I will cover the President’s proposals looking at three key areas: The overall budget goal, tax policy and health care.
 It is difficult to overstate how little we know about where Governor Romney’s policies will lead.
 The basic problem is that he has made many promises on the campaign trail, and the math simply does not add up.

 Compounding that problem is that despite choosing House Budget Committee Chairman Paul Ryan -- the author of a fairly detailed budget plan -- as his running mate, Romney has attempted to distance himself from those details on occasion, making it even more confusing to fill in the blanks.